vgaltes/LearnStepFunctions/README.md

 ## Our first lambda

 Now that we have the skeleton of the Step Function, let's develop our first lambda.
 Let's start with some .Net Core and C#.
-In your root folder type `serverless create --template aws-chsarp --path AttackMultiplierLambda`.
+In your root folder type `serverless create --template aws-csharp --path AttackMultiplierLambda`.
 Open the csproj file and delete these two lines
 ```
 <AssemblyName>CsharpHandlers</AssemblyName>
 <PackageId>aws-csharp</PackageId>